blockchain-unica/social-good/Categories/Philantrophy/aidtech.md

 This solution is integrated  with [Stripe](https://stripe.com/it), a U.S. company secialized in safe online payments,
 to enable the use of credit and debit card payments, reducing the costs of remittances to 3%.

-* [TraceDonate](https://www.tracedonate.com/) is the application to make donations, developped in partnership with the Irish Red Cross.
+* [TraceDonate](https://www.tracedonate.com/) is the application to make donations, developed in partnership with the Irish Red Cross.
 The blockchain application started in summer of 2018.
 Donations can address groups or individuals.
 Clients signed on to use this platform include Irish Red Cross, National Volunteer and Philanthropy Centre Singapore and Saint Vincent de Paul Disaster Services USA.
 TraceDonate sends back notifications when the donation has been spent and what it has been spent on.